camunda/camunda-docs/docs/components/modeler/bpmn/receive-tasks/receive-tasks.md

 description: "Receive tasks are tasks which reference a message; these are used to wait until a proper message is received."
 ---

-Receive tasks are tasks which reference a message; these are used to wait until a proper message is received.
+Receive tasks reference a message; these are used to wait until a proper message is received.

 ![Receive Tasks](assets/receive-tasks.png)